ethereum/devp2p/discv5/discv5-theory.md

 ### Advertisement Placement

-For each service `s` that a node advertises, the advertiser attempts to maintain up to `Kregister` active or pending registrations in each bucket of its advertise table `B(s)`.
+For each service `s` that a node advertises, the advertiser attempts to maintain up to `K_register` active or pending registrations in each bucket of its advertise table `B(s)`.

 Candidate registrars are selected from the corresponding bucket of the advertise table.
 Placement